 Can anyone help by telling us what the empty brick structure is next to the look-out tower?

-Did I miss the Californian redwood, or is it no longer with us?
-And did the two oaks planted for George VI’s coronation survive to 2021?
+I missed the Californian redwood, but did the two oaks planted for George VI’s coronation survive to 2021?

 Or does anyone just have a good memory about a visit to Wombat Hill Botanic Gardens that they’d like to share here, even from the last few months or years?